analyticsgym/analytics_fundamentals/4_visualization/intro_to_ggplot2/README.md

 ## Practice Dataset 1

-- wine ratings and chemical properties of Vinho Verde red wine samples from the north of Portugal
+- sample of Vinho Verde red wine ratings and chemical properties
 - UCI ML dataset (more details [here](https://archive.ics.uci.edu/ml/datasets/Wine+Quality))
-- code to access and clean the data hidden to keep the focus on ggplot2
+- code to access and clean the data hidden to keep the focus on ggplot2 (visible in notebook source code)

 <!-- -->